DataDog/datadog-lambda-python/README.md

 ## Log and Trace Correlations
 By default, the Datadog trace id gets automatically injected into the logs for correlation, if using the standard python `logging` library.

-If you use a custom logger handler to log in json, you can manually inject the ids using the helper function `get_correlation_ids`.
+If you use a custom logger handler to log in json, you can inject the ids using the helper function `get_correlation_ids` [manually](https://docs.datadoghq.com/tracing/connect_logs_and_traces/?tab=python#manual-trace-id-injection).

 Set the environment variable `DD_LOGS_INJECTION` to `false` to disable this feature.